CandiRes - Understanding how receiving antifungal medications can lead to Candida yeast drug resistance among patients treated in intensive care

 What does the study involve?

 Participants' medical care will not change.
 The following information will be collected from the participants' medical records: demographic information on age and gender, clinical information regarding length of ICU and hospital stay, illness severity, use of antifungal drugs, risk factors for Candida infection.
 A blood sample will be collected on the day of study enrolment.
 Twice weekly, swabs from the mouth and the skin around the anus will be taken and tested for Candida.
-For participants who develop a serious Candida infection during the study, extra samples will be taken (from the blood or from any drain that might have been inserted for clinical reasons).
+For participants who develop a serious Candida infection during the study, extra samples will be taken (from the blood or from any drain that might have been inserted for clinical reasons), and a stool sample.

 What are the possible benefits and risks of participating?